Thalassery Chicken Biryani ( with Marinated Chicken )

 8. As soon as it hits a boil, ¹Stir once, ²Cover and cook on low heat with a tight lid.
 Do not stir in between.
 Cook till the water is absorbed and the rice is cooked.
 Less than 10 minutes.
 Listen to the sounds from the pot, to know that the water has run dry.

 9. Gently Fluff up the rice with a ladle or fork, immediately when done.
-Do not over mix the cooked rice while it is hot, it will cause the rice to get mushy.
-Just toss from the bottom a couple of times to aerate it and then allow all the trapped steam to escape.
+Do not over-mix the cooked rice while it is hot, it will cause the rice to get mushy.
+Just toss it from the bottom a couple of times to aerate it and then allow all the trapped steam to escape.

 Cook the Marinated Chicken in the 'Biryani Dum Pot':